Awesomeplayer165/Awesomeplayer165/README.md

 ### Hi there 👋

-Thanks for _checking_ my GitHub profile out!
+Thanks for _checking_ out my GitHub profile!
 I'm a Software Developer, and most of my work resides in FOSS.
 I have 8+ years of experience learning and using Python and just over 2+ years with Swift.
 I've taught myself the art and beauty within software development - from just how code looks to using my brain before putting the fingers to the keys.

 ![Awesomeplayer165's GitHub stats](https://github-readme-stats.vercel.app/api?username=awesomeplayer165&show_icons=true)